 Is it really that young?

 Being part of Tricity, Gdynia is often said to be the youngest of three cities.
 The oldest – Gdansk dates its city charter back to 1263 and establishment as early as the 10th century.
 The history of Sopot dates back to 1901 when it comes to obtaining town charter.
 However within the city we can find a 9th century Slavonic stronghold.
 This makes the city much older than it seems.

 Gdynia received the city charter the latest from the three cities.
 It took place on the 10th of February 1926.
 However the first inhabitants of the area came much earlier.
 The oldest part of Gdynia is Oksywie, one of the northern districts of the city.
-Excavations in this area show, that this part of Tricity is much older than 92 years.
+Excavations in this area show, that this part of Tricity is much older.
 A big part of Oksywie belongs now to the army, which makes much of the area unavailable for civilians.

 The earliest history of Gdynia – Oksywie

 Archeological researches has proven however, that the first inhabitants arrived in the area already in the stone age.
 During the excavations the archeologists found items proving that ever since that time, people lived in this area.
 In the early medieval times (7th – 12th century) the inhabitants of Oksywie built a hillfort.
 The place was strategically important, because it gave the possibility to notice dangers both from the land and from the sea.
 Discoveries of items connected with the vikings show that in the meantime they inhabited the area of Oksywie as well.
 It could take place from the 1st to the 4th century.

 Historians date first written records back to 1209 when Mestwin I, the Duke of Pomerania gave the village as a gift to a catholic convent.
 Shortly after that, the first record about Gdynia appears in documents.
 In 1253 a document listing villages belonging to parish of Oksywie mentions a name Gdina.